IAbeteEtMechante/Well_well/README.md

 This is a project submission for the 2021 IBM **Call for Code Challenge**.

-The 2021 IBM Call for Code Challenge is a global contest to fight Climate Change, which focuses on 3 domains, one of them being access to clean water.
+The 2021 IBM Call for Code Challenge is a global contest to fight **Climate Change**, which focuses on 3 domains, one of them being **access to clean water.**
 8oo million people in the world dont have access to clean water today.
-Some communities try to drill water wells, but they need help to know the best potential location, before they start drilling.
+Some communities try to drill water wells, but **they need help to know the best potential location**, before they start drilling.
 Why not use a little bit of AI to help them out?

 Watch this [short video](https://www.youtube.com/watch?v=CnvxaTBWoZo) to have a better idea of what we are all about.

-Author: Pierre Schwob (Master in Data Science student, Harbour Space / UTCC)
+Author: Pierre Schwob (Master in Data Science student, [Harbour Space](https://harbour.space) / [UTCC](https://www.utcc.ac.th))
 <br>